maxadamo/galera_maxscale/README.md

 ## Limitations

 since the module it is still at an early stagem there are quite few limitations:
-- **important:** MariaDB MaxScale reporisotry is not implemented (you need to install the RPM manually aotherwise the module will fail)
+- **important:** MariaDB MaxScale reporisotry is not implemented (you need to install the RPM manually otherwise the module will fail)
 - **important:** not tested on ipv4 only
-- not tested yet on Ubuntu
+- not working yet on Ubuntu
-- cluster status check needs to be improved: I need to write a facter the check HTTP status 200 against clustercheck
-- initial state transfer is supported only through Percona Xtrabackup (on average DBs I see no reason to use `mysqldump` and `rsync` since the donor would be unavailable during the transfer).
-I will investigate how `mariabackup` works.
 - handle major/minor versions properly